 Before buying a gaming mouse, determine your grip style, the types of games you play to make sure the mouse has the features you need, and the way you move your mouse around (whether in long or short motions).
 Then, choose a gaming mouse that feels right and has all the buttons and extra functionalities you need.

-The land of mice is rife with options, but it chiefly comes down to dots-per-inch, or dpi, a misplaced term from the printing days that basically describes how sensitive the mouse is to your fine movements.
+The land of gaming mice can get kind of complicated, but the most important stat is dots-per-inch, or dpi, a misplaced term from the printing days that basically describes how sensitive the mouse is to fine movements.
 The higher the number, the better at capturing them and translating them to in-game actions.
 Whether you’re willing to spend a little or a lot, dpi is easy to upgrade.

 Here are some of our favorites when it comes to picking the right gaming mouse.

 For a pittance, the Redragon M601 will open up your gaming world to the benefits of a dedicated mouse.
 True, a higher quality (and higher-priced) mouse will yield higher results.
 But if you’re dipping your toe in or simply want a better experience, this is a great place to start.